Getting Started

 - [ ] Type exports in appropriate index files

-⚠️ Checkpoint: Instructions are context-efficient and non-conflicting
+⚠️ Checkpoint: Instructions are modular, targeted, and ready to compile

 ✅ Quick Actions: